captainerd/VentoCart/README.md

 ### 17. *** Added video support:
 Now you can use a video (mkv, mp4, and avi) for a product main thumbnail or as extra in the photo collection, supported both by the regular media slider or via PhotoSwipe.

+### 18. Improved Image Organization:
+Each product has now its own directory for media by using the product ID as the directory name.
+This improves organization and keeps your media files neatly organized

 </br></br>
-Sure I am forgetting few others, but that's it for now.
+Sure I am forgetting few other feautres and improvements, but that's it for now.
 Lastly, since you can't use the vanilla installation, we've put in place a small web installer and a terminal one.
 If you have any questions or issues don't hesitate to reach out.

 ![image](https://github.com/captainerd/VentoCart/assets/58100748/e37c7923-4d03-496c-b40c-27587ada0645)